 Below are some other important aspects of stability and shock absorption (Cushioning) that you should be aware of in your choice of running shoes

 You have probably tried a pair of new running shoes that feel extremely soft and comfortable.
 You are convinced that the shock absorption is excellent.
 Soft shoes have a quick initial contraction.
 In a soft running shoe, the shock absorption will work initially by landing, but after just a few milliseconds you have utilized the soft shoe’s shock absorption potential.

 The shock absorption must be even.
 The material must contract evenly and adapt a lot.
 If it contracts too quickly, you absorb the rest of the shock with the ankles, knees, and hips.
 If the material is too hard, you will not get enough out of the shock absorption and your landing will be too hard.

-Which Running Shoe Brand Makes The Best Shock Absorption?
+Which Running Shoe Brand Makes The Best Cushioned Running Shoes?

 There is no one type of shock absorption that is better than others.
-When Adidas launches the Boost technology and with studies showing that the Boost provides the best energy transfer from landing to take off, it does not mean that this Boost is the best shock absorption in practice.
+When Adidas launches the Boost technology and studies show that the Boost provides the best energy transfer from landing to take off, it doesn’t mean that this Boost is the best shock absorption in practice.

 - how heavy you are